inarizushi/fungus-site/docs/commands/itween_commands.md

 Property | Type | Description
  --- | --- | ---
-Tween Name | System.String | Stop and destroy any Tweens in current scene with the supplied name
+_tween Name | Fungus.StringData | Stop and destroy any Tweens in current scene with the supplied name

 ## Stop Tweens
 Stop all active iTweens in the current scene.